rachmadionl/FlashAvatar/README.md

     ```
     Into this folder: `flame`

 7. DONE!
 One Note: FlashAvatar is originally ran on RTX3090 (24 GB VRAM), while ours is RTX3080 (10 GB VRAM).
-With that in mind, we need to play around with the number of data training and testing.
+With that in mind, an adjustment is needed to be made.
 Originally, [`test_num`](https://github.com/rachmadionl/FlashAvatar/blob/main/scene/__init__.py#L34) is set to 500 and [`max_train_num`](https://github.com/rachmadionl/FlashAvatar/blob/main/scene/__init__.py#L37) is set to 10000.
-Due to memory limitation, I changed both value to 100 when running the provided example data.
+Due to memory limitation, I changed both value to 100.
+With this setting, only ~2.6 GPU VRAM is used when training is done on provided example data.
+So, feel free to increase the parameters.

 ## Data Convention
 The data is organized in the following form：